A radially broad collisional cascade in the debris disk of $\gamma$ Ophiuchi observed by JWST: Results

 Each dust grain was assumed to consist of a silicate core and an organic refractory mantle, with ice and voids embedded in pores \citep{Li1997}.
 The optical constants of the aggregate were combined from its constituents using Maxwell-Garnett effective medium theory \citep{Bohren1983}.
 The grain composition is parametrised by a silicate fraction, $q_\mathrm{sil}$, ice fraction, $q_\mathrm{ice}$, and porosity, $p$, such that as a fraction of the total volume, $(1-p) \, q_\mathrm{sil}$ is silicates, $(1-p) \, (1-q_\mathrm{sil})$ is organics, $p \, q_\mathrm{ice}$ is ice and $p \, (1-q_\mathrm{ice})$ is voids.

-Using the best-fit grain parameters fitted to MIRI observations of Fomalhaut, we assumed that the grains are described by $q_\mathrm{sil} = 0.4$, $q_\mathrm{ice} = 1.0$ and $p = 0.7$ \citep{Sommer2025}.
+Using the best-fit grain parameters fitted to MIRI observations of Fomalhaut, we assumed that the grains are described by $q_\mathrm{sil} = 0.4$, $q_\mathrm{ice} = 1.0$ and $p = 0.7$, which is comparable to Solar System values \citep{Sommer2025}.
 We further assumed that the grain size distribution follows a power law, i.e., $dN/da \propto a^{-\gamma}$, where we set $\gamma = 3.5$ expected for a steady-state collisional cascade \citep{Dohnanyi1969, Wyatt2008, Hughes2018}.
 The minimum grain size (i.e., diameter) was assumed to be $s_\mathrm{min} = 15\,\mu$m, which is just below the blowout size limit in the disk for this dust composition estimated to be at 17\,$\mu$m (below which $\beta > 0.5$, causing fragments released from circular-orbit progenitors to be ejected from the system).
-The ``maximum grain size'' was set to be 1\,m, although larger grains do not contribute significantly to the emission provided that they are much larger than the wavelength considered, which is satisfied by this choice of maximum size.
+The maximum ``grain'' size was set to be 1\,m, although larger grains do not contribute significantly to the emission provided that they are much larger than the wavelength considered, which is satisfied by this choice of maximum size.

 The grain size distribution assumptions are consistent with previous modelling of $\gamma$~Oph suggesting $\gamma = 3.6^{+0.2}_{-0.3}$ \citep{Marshall2025b}, as well as with typical observationally inferred values of $\gamma$ \citep{Hughes2018, Marshall2025b} and the expectation that $s_\mathrm{min}$ is generally found to be similar to or smaller than the blowout size for A-type stars \citep{Pawellek2015, Marshall2025b}.
+Theoretically, it is possible for the grain composition to change across the disk, as the water ice line is expected at $\sim1^{\prime\prime}$ from the star.
+Observationally, however, we do not see strong evidence for abrupt changes in emission at this region $\gamma$~Oph or in Fomalhaut (which is closer to us, thus the ice line region is better resolved), so we do not model spatially varying grain compositions here.
+Note that while we have not explored the effect of grain composition assumptions, the fitting is not expected to sensitively depend on $q_\mathrm{sil}$, however $p$ and $q_\mathrm{ice}$ could have a stronger effect \citep{Sommer2025}.